Toxins That Cause Seizures in Dogs

 What to Do if Your Dog Has a Seizure from a Toxin

-Despite the frightening display, dog seizures are not painful.
-As difficult as it may be, avoid touching or holding your pup during an episode.
+Despite the frightening display, seizures are not painful.
+As difficult as it may be, avoid touching or holding your dog during an episode.
 It will not help, and you run a high risk of being bitten accidentally.

 However, here are some things you can do if your dog is having a seizure:

-- Prevent your dog from falling off furniture or down stairs
+- Prevent your dog from falling off furniture, down stairs, or into water

-- Protect your dog from hurting itself on anything in the area
+- Protect your dog from hurting itself on anything else in the area

 - Time the seizure